MorganStimpson/piBrew/README.md

 3. Wiring:
     ???
 4. Sensors:
-    4a.
-Temperature Sensor
+* *Temperature Sensor*
-        Model: DS188B20 Temperature Sensor
+* Model: DS188B20 Temperature Sensor
-        Purpose: To follow the the temperature change of the fermenting wort.
-The temperature changeaffects all following sensors and the data that they will pull from their readings.
+* Purpose: To follow the the temperature change of the fermenting wort.
+The temperatur change affects all following sensors and the data that they will pull from their readings.
-    4b.
-O2 Sensor
+* *O2 Sensor*
-        Model:
+* Model:
-        Purpose:
+* Purpose:
-        -- once most of the O2 is gone the yeast stops reproducing and begins the bulk of the    fermentation 4c.
-CO2 Sensor
+* Once most of the O2 is gone the yeast stops reproducing and begins the bulk of the fermentation
+* *CO2 Sensor*
-        Model:
+* Model:
-        Purpose:
+* Purpose:
-        -- this will have a relation with the O2, but not sure exactly at the moment 4d.
-Time
+* This will have a relation with the O2, but not sure exactly at the moment
+* *Time*
-        Model:
+* Model:
-        Purpose:
+* Purpose:
-        -- This piece of information is coming from the clock on board 4e.
-PH Sensor
+* This piece of information is coming from the clock on board
+* *PH Sensor*
-        Model:
+* Model:
-        Purpose:
+* Purpose:
-        -- the acidity of the liquid will kill of the yeast and prevent further fermentation 4f. others // I can not remember at the moment
+* The acidity of the liquid will kill of the yeast and prevent further fermentation
+* Others // I can not remember at the moment

 ## Resources:
 1. Temperature Reading;